Back

 Market overview

-We’ll get straight to the point: 2023 is the perfect year to launch a veterinary mobile app.
+We’ll get straight to the point — 2024 is the perfect year to launch a veterinary mobile app.
 Here’s why.

-On-demand vet software is still an emerging niche, so the market offers huge opportunities for early comers, as well as plenty of room for creative solutions and innovative products.
-There are no clearly established major players dominating the pet care market, but the competition is steadily growing due to the increased preference for telemedicine in the aftermath of the pandemic.
+On-demand vet software is still an emerging niche, so the market offers huge opportunities for early comers as well as plenty of room for creative solutions and innovative products.
+No clearly established major players are dominating the pet care market, but the competition is steadily growing due to the increased preference for telemedicine in the aftermath of the pandemic.

-And now let’s talk about the money involved.
+And now, let’s talk about the money involved.
 In 2021, Europeans spent $20.3 billion on pet food and services( FEDIAF), while Americans spent $34.3 billion on vet care & products ( APPA).
 And in 2022, the veterinary software market size was measured at $538.1 million.
-This figure is expected to double by 2030, reaching $1,072 million ( Grand View Research).
+This figure is expected to double by 2030, reaching $1,07 billion ( Grand View Research).

 Stable demand